Zhengyu-Huang/InverseProblems.jl/README.md

 You are welcome to submit an issue for any questions related to InverseProblems.

 ## Here are some research papers using InverseProblem
-1. Daniel Zhengyu Huang, Tapio Schneider, and Andrew M. Stuart. "[Unscented Kalman Inversion](https://arxiv.org/pdf/2102.01580.pdf)."
+1. Daniel Zhengyu Huang, Tapio Schneider, and Andrew M. Stuart. "[Iterated Kalman Methodology For Inverse Problems / Unscented Kalman Inversion](https://arxiv.org/pdf/2102.01580.pdf)."

 2. Daniel Zhengyu Huang, Jiaoyang Huang, Sebastian Reich, and Andrew M. Stuart. "[Efficient Derivative-free Bayesian Inference for Large-Scale Inverse Problems](https://arxiv.org/pdf/2204.04386.pdf)."